ReliefWeb - Disasters

 As of 22 April, 27,164 suspected cases and 3,934 laboratory-confirmed cases had been reported nationwide, including at least 190 measles-related deaths, although the overall mortality burden is likely to be underestimated due to underreporting.
 Children under five accounted for 80 per cent of reported cases as of 19 April.
 Transmission was reported in Rohingya refugee camps, where 331 suspected measles cases, including eight laboratory-confirmed cases, had been reported as of 22 April.
 The measles-rubella vaccination campaign expanded on 20 April, with 4.14 million children vaccinated.
 Partners deployed 14.9 million doses and trained more than 26,000 frontline workers.
 (UN RC Bangladesh, 23 Apr 2026)

-The 2026 measles surge represents a dramatic escalation, with confirmed cases jumping to more than 5,400 compared to less than 280 annually in the previous five years.
+The 2026 measles surge represented a dramatic escalation, with confirmed cases jumping to more than 5,400 compared to less than 280 annually in the previous five years.
 From 15 March to 4 May, a total of 41,793 suspected measles cases were reported nationwide.
 Since mid March, a total of 5,567 laboratory confirmed measles cases and 253 suspected measles deaths had been reported nationally.
 Dhaka Division reported the highest cumulative burden, with 18,975 cases, and 34 confirmed deaths.
-According to the latest EPI coverage evaluation data (2023), national coverage for the first and second doses of the measles–rubella (MR) vaccine stands at 86.1% and 80.7%, respectively.
+According to the latest EPI coverage evaluation data (2023), national coverage for the first and second doses of the measles–rubella (MR) vaccine had stood at 86.1% and 80.7%, respectively.
 This leaves a substantial proportion of children unvaccinated.
-Weekly syndromic surveillance data indicate a sharp rise in measles consultations from epidemiological weeks 12–15 of 2026, suggesting intensified transmission during April.
+Weekly syndromic surveillance data indicated a sharp rise in measles consultations from epidemiological weeks 12–15 of 2026, suggesting intensified transmission during April.
 Children under five years accounted for 61% of laboratory-confirmed cases in 2026, including 22% among infants younger than nine months.
-The epidemiological evidence indicates active and expanding measles transmission in Rohingya camps, with incidence markedly exceeding recent years.
+The epidemiological evidence indicated active and expanding measles transmission in Rohingya camps, with incidence markedly exceeding recent years.
 Persistent zero-dose and partial vaccination among confirmed cases continues to drive outbreak risk in densely populated camp environments.
 Mortality data and case fatality ratios were not reported, limiting assessment of disease severity.
 (Bangladesh Red Crescent & IFRC, 5 May 2026)

 Botswana: Floods - Mar 2026